John Rae (explorer): Franklin's fate

 On 6 May, he reached his furthest north, which he named Point de la Guiche after an obscure French traveller he had met in New York.
 It appeared that King William Land was an island and the coast to the north was the same as had been seen by James Clark Ross in 1831.
 Author Ken McGoogan has claimed that Rae here effectively discovered the final link in the Northwest Passage as followed in the following century by Roald Amundsen, although Arctic historian William Barr has disputed that claim, citing the uncharted 240 km between Ross's discoveries and the Bellot Strait.

 With only two men fit for heavy travel, Rae turned back.
 Reaching Repulse Bay on 26 May, he found several Inuit families who had come to trade relics.
 They said that four winters ago some other Inuit had met at least 40 kabloonat who were dragging a boat south.
 Their leader was a tall, stout man with a telescope, thought to be Francis Crozier, Franklin's second-in-command.
 They communicated by gestures that their ships had been crushed by ice and that they were going south to hunt deer.
 When the Inuit returned the following spring they found about 30 corpses and signs of cannibalism.
 One of the artefacts Rae bought was a small silver plate.
 Engraved on the back was "Sir John Franklin, K.C.H".
 With this important information, Rae chose not to continue exploring.
 He left Repulse Bay on 4 August 1854, as soon as the ice cleared.

+Upon his return to Britain, Rae made two reports on his findings: one for the public, which omitted any mention of cannibalism, and another for the British Admiralty, which included it.
+However, the Admiralty mistakenly released the second report to the press, and the reference to cannibalism caused great outcry in Victorian society.
+Franklin's widow Lady Jane enlisted author Charles Dickens, who wrote a tirade against Rae in his magazine Household Words deriding the report as "the wild tales of a herd of savages", and later attacked Rae and the Inuit further in his 1856 play The Frozen Deep.
+Arctic explorer Sir George Richardson joined them, stating that cannibalism could not be the action of Englishmen but surely the Inuit themselves.
+This campaign likely prevented Rae from receiving a knighthood for his efforts.
+20th century archaeology efforts in King William Island later confirmed that Franklin Expedition members had resorted to cannibalism.